AbhayMinhas/DevTinder-Frontend/README.md

 -Login and see if your data is coming properly in the store -NavBar should update as soon as user logs in -Refactor out code to add contants file + create a components folder
+- You should not be able to access other routes without login
+- if token is not present, redirect user to the login page